Manage users, groups, and roles with SCIM

 ```

-A `412 Precondition Failed` error response indicates that the resources has been modified since you retrieved it.
+A `412 Precondition Failed` error response indicates that the resource has been modified since you retrieved it.

 ### Error handling